ctrliq/fuzzball-workflow-examples/openfoam/README.md

 Open the workflow YAML `openfoam-motorbike-mpi.yaml` in the Fuzzball GUI by drag and drop or click "Open File" and select it using the file browser.

-Select a job in the workflow editor.
-Navigate to the volumes tab.
-Select the volume named `openfoam-data-volume`.
-Edit the egress parameter by specifying a destination for output file `motorbike-example-results.tar.gz`.
-Using the secrets drop-down, specify a secret which has permissions to write to your destination.

 Start the workflow by clicking play button.
 You will be prompted to name your workflow.
 After providing a name for your workflow, click "Start Workflow".
 After your workflow successfully starts, you will be prompted to navigate to the